collerek/ormar/docs/models.md

 # Models

 ## Defining models

-By defining an orm Model you get corresponding **Pydantic model** as well as **Sqlalchemy table** for free.
+By defining an ormar Model you get corresponding **Pydantic model** as well as **Sqlalchemy table** for free.
 They are being managed in the background and you do not have to create them on your own.

 ### Model Class

-To build an ORM model you simply need to inherit a `orm.Model` class.
+To build an ormar model you simply need to inherit a `ormar.Model` class.

 ```Python hl_lines="10"
 --8<-- "../docs_src/models/docs001.py"
 ```

 ### Defining Fields

 Next assign one or more of the [Fields][fields] as a class level variables.

 Each table **has to** have a primary key column, which you specify by setting `primary_key=True` on selected field.